Las Vegas (TV series): Premise

 Las Vegas is a comedy drama that focuses primarily on Danny McCoy and his boss Ed Deline.
 They and others work at the Montecito, a fictional hotel-casino located on the Las Vegas Strip.
 The employees deal with a variety of issues, such as casino security, restaurant management, and valet parking.
-Danny, a former U.S. Marine, initially works under the resort's head of security, Ed, a former CIA officer.
+Danny, a former U.S. Marine 1st Lt.
+Counterintelligence/HUMINT (CI/HUMINT) officer initially works under the resort's head of security, Ed, former CIA counterintelligence chief.
 Early in the first season, Ed is promoted to president of operations.
 Danny has on-and-off relationships with Mary, a childhood friend; and Delinda, who is Ed's daughter.

 The Montecito undergoes several ownership changes during the course of the series.
 The resort is demolished in the season-two finale in favor of a new Montecito, which opens in the third season under the ownership of Monica Mancuso.
 Following the end of season four, Ed and Mary go into hiding after killing her father, who sexually abused her as a child.
 In the fifth season, the Montecito is purchased by A.J.
 Cooper, a billionaire and former Marine.
 Danny becomes the new president of operations, and he moves in with Delinda, who is pregnant with their first child.